← All Posts

 Before the Meeting: What to Pull

-You should be looking at your data at least 48 hours before the meeting — not the morning of.
-Here's the minimum dataset you need:
+Look at your data at least 48 hours before the meeting.
+Not the morning of.
+Here's the minimum:

 Sales Performance (Sales & Inventory + eComm Sales)